getkyo/kyo/README.md

 val b: Int = a.pure
 ```

-It's possible to directly extract the pure value from a computation marked as `T > Any`.
-The given example essentially signifies a computation that yields an `Int` without any pending effects.
-Therefore, it's possible to safely extract the value.

-This unique property removes the need to juggle between `map` and `flatMap`, streamlining your codebase.
+This unique property removes the need to juggle between `map` and `flatMap`.
 All values are automatically promoted to a Kyo computation with zero pending effects, enabling you to focus on your application logic rather than the intricacies of effect handling.

 ```scala
 import kyo.options._